AliK070/Alis-Portfolio-V2/README.md

-# Ali's Portfolio in REACT
+# Ali's Portfolio V2

-Ali's Portfolio but in REACT
+Here is my portfolio but using more modren technologies.